poverty149/poverty149/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm currently pursuing my masters in Electrical and Computer Engineering at the University of Florida.
-If you have any leads on summer and fall 2023 internships or would like to collaborate on an ML project, then feel free to drop me a line at p.unnikrishnan@ufl.edu.
+I'm currently pursuing my master's in Electrical and Computer Engineering at the University of Florida.
+If you have any leads on spring coops, full-time positions for new grads starting May 2024 or would like to collaborate on an ML project, then feel free to drop me a line at p.unnikrishnan@ufl.edu.

 Here's a breakdown of my repositories by category.